oeminaga/PlexusNet/README.md

 # PlexusNet
 PlexusNet for medical imaging.

-@This package was built on the Keras framework and easily allows using PlexusNet architecture in research projects.
+@This package was built on the Keras framework and easily allows using the PlexusNet architecture for research projects.

 @To Install: pip3 install git+https://github.com/oeminaga/PlexusNet.git